pstovik/fe2020-workshop/part1-any-code/README.md

 # Part1

 ## motivation
-- on simple game demonstrates basic skills and core web development technologies (static HTML/CSS/JS website)
+- on the simple game demonstrates basic skills and core web development technologies (static HTML/CSS/JS website)
+- goal is to learn the "game domain"

 ## how this repo was created
 - the starting point of raw HTML development https://html5boilerplate.com/ (version 7.2.0), extracted into `web` directory